-Class I directors with terms expiring at the 2021 annual meeting of stockholders Class II directors with terms expiring at the 2022 annual meeting of stockholders Class III directors with terms expiring at the Annual Meeting
+Class 1 directors with terms expiring at the Annual Meeting Class 2 directors with terms expiring at the 2022 annual meeting of stockholders Class 3 directors with terms expiring at the 2023 annual meeting of stockholders

 Jeffrey Buchanan Kiva Allgood Nelson Chan

 Keith Geeslin Michael Hurlston Susan Hardman

-James Whims Richard Sanquini
+James Whims Patricia Kummrow

-On the recommendation of the Nominations and Corporate Governance Committee (the "Nominations Committee"), the Board has nominated Nelson Chan and Susan Hardman for re-election as Class III directors.
-Richard Sanquini, a current Class III director, has decided to retire as a director and will not stand for re-election at the Annual Meeting.
-Mr. Sanquini will serve out his remaining term as a director, which expires immediately prior to the Annual Meeting.
-If elected, the Class III directors will serve for three-year terms expiring at the 2023 annual meeting of stockholders or until their respective successors are duly elected and qualified.
+On the recommendation of the Nominations and Corporate Governance Committee (the "Nominations Committee"), the Board has nominated Jeffrey Buchanan, Keith Geeslin, and James Whims for re-election as Class 1 directors.
+If elected, the Class 1 directors will serve for three-year terms expiring at the 2024 annual meeting of stockholders or until their respective successors are duly elected and qualified.

-Unless otherwise instructed, the proxy holders will vote the proxies received by them "FOR" the election of each of Nelson Chan and Susan Hardman.
-Mr. Chan and Ms. Hardman are currently directors of the Company.
-Mr. Chan was previously elected to serve on the Board by our stockholders.
-Ms. Hardman, who was appointed to the Board in May 2020, is standing for election for the first time and was initially identified as a potential director candidate by Egon Zehnder International Inc., a third-party search firm.
-Mr. Chan and Ms. Hardman have each consented to being named in this Proxy Statement and to serve as a director if elected.
-We have no reason to believe that either of Mr. Chan or Ms. Hardman will be unable or unwilling for good cause to serve if elected.
-In the event Mr. Chan or Ms. Hardman is unable for any reason or unwilling for good cause to serve at the time of the Annual Meeting, the persons who are designated as proxy holders may exercise discretionary authority to vote for a substitute nominee selected by our Board or our Board may reduce the number of directors on the Board.
+Unless otherwise instructed, the proxy holders will vote the proxies received by them "FOR" the election of each of Jeffrey Buchanan, Keith Geeslin, and James Whims.
+Messrs.
+Buchanan, Geeslin, and Whims are currently directors of the Company and were previously elected to serve on the Board by our stockholders.
+Messrs.
+Buchanan, Geeslin, and Whims have each consented to being named in this Proxy Statement and to serve as a director if elected.
+We have no reason to believe that any of Messrs.
+Buchanan, Geeslin, or Whims will be unable or unwilling for good cause to serve if elected.
+In the event Messrs.
+Buchanan, Geeslin, or Whims is unable for any reason or unwilling for good cause to serve at the time of the Annual Meeting, the persons who are designated as proxy holders may exercise discretionary authority to vote for a substitute nominee selected by our Board or our Board may reduce the number of directors on the Board.